CezaryGuz/Payments/README.md

 # Payments
-Small app to manage home bills and payments
+Small app to manage home bills and payments.